graphiti-api/graphiti/guides/why.md

 > **Representational State Transfer**. *This sentence is not only what REST stands for, it is also the tiniest possible description of what REST actually means...It is not a standard, rather a style describing the act of transfering a state of something by its representation.*
 >
-> *Lets consider this:*
+> *Let's consider this:*
 >
 > *Marcus is a farmer.
 He has a ranch with 4 pigs, 12 chickens and 3 cows.
-He is now simulating a REST api while i am the client.
-If i want to request the current state of his farm using REST i just ask him: "State?"*
+He is now simulating a REST API while I am the client.
+If I want to request the current state of his farm using REST I just ask him: "State?"*
 >
 > *Marcus answers: "4 pigs, 12 chickens, 3 cows".
 This is the most simple example of Representional State Transfer.
 Marcus transfered the state of his farm to me using a representation.
 The representation of the farm is the plain sentence: "4 pigs, 12 chickens, 3 cows".*
 >
 > *So lets get to the next level.
-How would i tell Marcus to add 2 cows to his farm the REST way?
+How would I tell Marcus to add 2 cows to his farm the REST way?
 Maybe tell him: "Marcus, please add 2 cows to your farm".*
 >
 > *Do you think this was REST?
-Are we transfering state by its representation here?
-NO!
-This was calling a remote procedure.
+Are we transfering state by its representation here? **NO!** This was calling a remote procedure.
 The procedure of adding 2 cows to the farm.*
 >
 > *Marcus sadly answers: "400, Bad Request.
 What do you mean?"*
 >
 > *So lets try this again.
 How would we do this the REST way?
 What was the representation again?
 It was "4 pigs, 12 chickens, 3 cows".
-Ok. so lets try this again transfering the representation...*
+Ok. so let's try this again transfering the representation...*
 >
 > *me: "Marcus, ...
 4 pigs, 12 chickens, 5 cows ... please!".*
 > *Marcus: "Alright !".*